imostafizur/Linux_Shell-Hacker_Rank/README.md

 # Linux_Shell-Hacker_Rank

-## This repo has a Hacker Rank Problem solution and a tutorial on Bash.
+## This repo has a Hacker Rank Problem solution and a basic tutorial on Bash.

 ## Uses of echo
 echo is used to print the contents of a variable or a string.